-Facility Description The Iatan Generating Station has two coal-fired units that produce fly ash, bottom ash and gypsum.
+Facility Description: The latan Generating Station is a coal-fired electric generating station that contains two coal-fired units that produce fly ash, bottom ash and gypsum.
 Both units are operated in a similar manner for the purposes of CCR dust control.
 CCRs not beneficially used are disposed in the CCR Landfill.
 Fly ash is collected and pneumatically conveyed to silos where it is off-loaded for beneficial use or conditioned and transported via truck to the landfill.
 Bottom ash is handled though a submerged flight conveyor to a paved stack-out area where it is loaded into trucks and transported to a paved storage area.
-From the storage area the bottom ash is either shipped off-site for beneficial use or transported to the landfill for disposal.
+From the storage area the bottom ash is either shipped off- site for beneficial use or transported to the landfill for disposal.
 Gypsum is conveyed via conveyor and radial stacker to a concrete-contained stack-out area where it is either shipped off-site for beneficial use or transported to the landfill for disposal.
+An inactive, incised earthen surface impoundment is located in the northwest area of the plant property, and is undergoing closure by removal of the CCR material.